 TREATMENT: Treatment for mammary tumors in dogs is surgical removal.
 Surgery involves removal of either the mass alone or the affected mammary gland.
 Benign tumors are cured by complete surgical resection, although the development of new mammary tumors in dogs (both benign and malignant) is still possible.

-In advanced mammary cancers where metastasis has occurred surgery will not be curative but may still be an option to reduce the burden of the tumor and improve the dog's quality of life.
+In advanced breast cancers where metastasis has occurred surgery will not be curative but may still be an option to reduce the burden of the tumor and improve the dog's quality of life.
 Metastasis is when the cancer has spread from where it originated to other organs or parts of the body.

 PREVENTION: There are few cancers that are as easily prevented as mammary cancer in dogs.
 The answer: Simply spay your female dog before her first heat.
 It is one of the best things pet owners can do to improve their dog's health and increase their lifespan.